 How Do I Become a Volunteer?

-- Interview with 4-H staff member.
+- Complete an interview with a county 4-H staff person.

 - Review core training topics which include: the 4-H Thriving Model, Experiential Learning and Ages and Stages.

 Depending on the volunteer role you wish to play, additional training may be required.
 This will be determined when meeting with your county 4-H staff person.
 If you successfully complete the steps above, your county 4-H staff person will provide you with information on how to enroll and next steps.